freesewing/freesewing/markdown/dev/reference/backend/api/patterns/update/en.md

 | <Method put /> | `/patterns/:id/jwt` | [JSON Web Token](/reference/backend/api/authentication#jwt-authentication) |
 | <Method put /> | `/patterns/:id/key` | [API Key & Secret](/reference/backend/api/authentication#key-authentication) |

-## Request url
+## Request URL

-The url should contain the ID of the Pattern you wish to remove.
+The URL should contain the ID of the Pattern you wish to remove.
 It replaces the `:id` placeholder in the [endpoints listed above](#endpoints).

 ## Request body